-There is no doubt that lots of videos will be recorded this holiday season.
-Have you ever tried to look at a recorded video, full of enthusiasm and joy, only to realize that it came out shaky and unsaturated?
-You’re not the only one.
-After all, they may have come a long way, but video cameras and smartphones (Especially smartphones) are still not the best at capturing the best results automatically.
+Sometimes we tried to look at a recorded video, full of enthusiasm and joy, only to realize that it came out shaky and unsaturated.
+After all, they may have come a long way, but video cameras and smartphones (especially smartphones) are still not the best at capturing the best results automatically.

 Of course, that doesn’t apply to everyone.
 There’s lots of good equipment out there which you can use to get great results right out of the box.